Disclosing Personal Data

 Definition of "third parties"

 A third party is any entity other than the disclosing entity.
 The economic links between the disclosing party/entity and the recipient entities are not relevant.
-Therefore, companies within the same group as the disclosing entity, i.e. the parent companies, sister companies or subsidiaries are considered third parties and the sharing of personal data within a group is deemed to be a disclosure to third parties for the purposes of the DPA.
+Therefore, companies within the same group as the disclosing entity, i.e., parent companies, sister companies or subsidiaries, are principally considered third parties and the sharing of personal data within a group is principally deemed to be a disclosure to third parties for the purposes of the FADP.
+Only in the context of limitation of the right to information, legal entities that belong to the same group of companies may not be considered as third parties (see Art.
+26 par.
+3 FADP).

 Restrictions on disclosure